 - Mix yoghurt with red chilli powder, turmeric, garam masala and salt.

-- In another pan heat 2 tablespoon oil + 1 tbsp butter.
+- In another pan heat 2 tablespoon oil + 1 tablespoon butter.

 - Lower the heat to low and slowly stir this into the pan.
 Stir constantly so it doesn't curdle.